November 16, 2023

 - Revenue: estimated earnings, revenue per mile (RPM), cost per mile (CPM), top-earning videos, revenue sources, ad types, and transaction revenue

-Add subtitles and get your videos translated easily and automatically by the YouTube community on the subtitles page.
+Add subtitles and get your videos translated easily and automatically by the YouTube community on the Subtitles page.
 Adding subtitles and captions can help you reach a global audience to attract more views, subs, and revenue.

-The settings page enables you to:
+The Customization page enables you to:

 - Choose the currency unit you would want to see on YouTube Studio

 - Update and view channel keywords, country, audience, branding, and eligibility details

 - Set upload defaults for metadata, video criteria, and monetization